Age of Empires II: The Age of Kings (Windows, Mac OS Classic, Mac OS X)

 Junk

-This unit also lacks unique graphics, resembling the original Age of Empires' Trade Boat.
+This unit also lacks unique graphics, resembling the original AoE's Trade Boat.
 The unit, as originally implemented, would attack and then vanish, reappearing afterwards.

-The HD Edition expanded on the unit, keeping its appearance as an original Age of Empires' Trade Boat, but removing its attack and restoring its trading functions.
+The HD Edition expanded on the unit, still resembling the Trade Boat, but removing its attack and restoring its trading functions.
+In the Definitive Edition, it's still a trade boat but now looks like an Asian Junker.

 STRBO